huafengw/mystars/README.md

+# My stars
-An index page for my starred repos.
+An index page for my starred repos that worth reading.

 ## Languages